-This Double Shot Espresso Popsicle recipe is a dream for coffee lovers.
-It’s sweet, rich, creamy and full of the strong flavor and scent of espresso.
-This post contains Amazon affiliate links for your convenience at no additional cost to you.
+Double Shot Espresso Popsicles are a dream for coffee lovers.
+They’re sweet, rich, creamy and full of the strong flavor and scent of espresso.

 How do you take your espresso?

 In a cozy mug with cream?

 And today I’m happy to add “in a creamy popsicle” to my list!
 These Double Shot Espresso Popsicles bring it to a whole other level.